PritRaj1/symbolic-kan/README.md

 ## Note from author.

 I chose to apply the KAN towards predicting the double pendulum because it looks cool as a GIF, and I'm interested to see whether or not the symbolic KAN can unpack its formuala.
-But the double pendulum is sequence modelling problem, so a simple FCNN (fully connected neural net) is a horrible choice of architecture to do this with.
+But the double pendulum is a sequence modelling problem, so a simple FCNN (fully connected neural net) is a horrible choice of architecture to do this with.